 But, that’s not the only benefit.
-A content website tends to rank better in the search engines.
+A content website tends to rank better in search engines.
 So, by regularly publishing content related to your niche, you’re more likely to rank well in Google.
 That makes it easier for prospects to find you online.

 The challenge, though, is what to create.
-To help, I’ve put together a list of 20 content ideas you could write in less than a week.
+To help, I’ve put together a list of 20 content ideas for websites you could write in less than a week.
 In fact, most of them could be done in a weekend.

 Read it over and find one that works for you.
-Better yet, use it to get your own creative juices flowing and brainstorm ideas that are targeted to your particular niche.
+Better yet, use it to get your own creative juices flowing and brainstorm content ideas that are targeted to your particular niche.

-20 Content Ideas for Barefoot Writers
+20 Content Ideas for Websites

 - Write a how-to article about anything you do.
 Something like, “How to Get Your Social Media Done in 30 Minutes a Day,” or “How to Write Headlines People Actually Read.”